South Carolina Registered Agent.co

 Once foreign-qualified, your South Carolina registered agent:

-- Accepts service of process if your business is sued in South Carolina courts
+• Accepts service of process if your business is sued in South Carolina courts

-- Receives correspondence from the South Carolina Secretary of State
+• Receives correspondence from the South Carolina Secretary of State

-- Forwards tax notices and compliance communications
+• Scans and emails tax notices and compliance communications the same day

-- Maintains a physical street address in South Carolina (PO boxes prohibited)
+• Maintains a physical street address in South Carolina (PO boxes prohibited)

-- Is available during standard business hours (9 AM to 5 PM, Mon-Fri)
+• Is available during standard business hours (9 AM to 5 PM, Mon-Fri)

 No registered agent means no foreign qualification.
 Operating unregistered exposes you to penalties, back taxes, and inability to enforce contracts in South Carolina courts.